Playing physics: Student builds Lego Large Hadron Collider

 “I have always been a Lego fan,” Readioff said in a statement from Liverpool University, where he is in the third year of his PhD.
 “I had in mind Lego’s basic principles of encouraging imagination and play through building bricks.”

 The LHC in Geneva allows scientists to test the predictions of different theories of physics.
-Its 27 kilometre (16 mile) ring is buried 100 metres below the French and Swiss countryside.
+Its 27 kilometer (16 mile) ring is buried 100 meters below the French and Swiss countryside.

 To see footage of Readioff’s model, go to: